 One of the most populated countries and larger economies in Europe, Italy is among the larger, developed, and solvable markets for online shopping in the continent.
 Dominated by American giants, the Italian market is competitive with a number of foreign companies and some national stores and pure e-commerce players holding their ground.

 With more than 1.3 billion people and a rapidly growing economy, India is a key country for startups who are engaging massive funds to grab a share of the market.
 India is a battleground for companies aiming at explosive growth and establishing themselves in an upcoming global tech leader in the long run.

 One of the most sophisticated e-commerce markets, Australia is a smaller but solvable market for online shopping.
 Dominated by a leading American e-commerce company, Australia still has a little digital space for some local players with an established foothold.

-With a diversified and technologically advanced economy, it is no surprise that Canada is home to many startups and tech companies.
-Thanks to a mature startup ecosystem, Canada has helped a number of its local startups to expand nationally and launch their development across the world.
+With a technologically advanced economy and a unique position in Asia-Pacific, Australia is the birthplace of many startups and tech companies.
+Thanks to a well-connected startup ecosystem, Australia has fostered the development of a number of local startups nationally and helped their international launch.